geunee20/geunee20.github.io/_posts/2024-05-28-Controller-Design-Day-4.md

 Where:

-- **Matrix M (Inertial Term)**: Represents the Newtonian response of the system to applied forces, accounting for the inertia of the masses.
+- **M(q) (Inertial Matrix)**: Represents the system's inertial properties, describing how the mechanism resists acceleration in response to applied torques.
-- **Matrix h (Coriolis and Centrifugal Forces)**: Quantifies the Coriolis and centrifugal forces, dependent on system velocities and rotational dynamics.
+- **h(q, ̇q) (Coriolis and Centrifugal Terms)**: Accounts for the Coriolis and centrifugal forces, which depend on the system's velocities and rotational dynamics.
-- **Matrix g (Gravitational Term)**: Accounts for the force due to gravity acting on each mass component.
+- **g(q) (Gravitational Term)**: Describes the torques induced by gravitational forces acting on each component of the mechanism.

-To compensate for gravity, I extract the $$g$$ matrix from the equation of motion and add it to the feedback from the PID controller.
-The block diagram of this system is shown in Figure 1.
+The gravity compensation method involves extracting the $$g(q)$$ term from the equation of motion and incorporating it into the feedback loop of the PID controller.
+This approach allows the control system to proactively counteract gravitational effects, leading to more precise and efficient control.
+Figure 1 illustrates the block diagram of this enhanced control system.

 <div class="col-sm mt-3 mt-md-0">
     {% include figure.liquid loading="eager" path="assets/img/posts/2024-05-28-Controller-Design-Day-4/01_block_diagram.png" class="img-fluid rounded z-depth-1" %}